deity-io/falcon-platform-docs/dpsg/docs/features/surcharges.md

 ]
 ```

 In the example above all countries will get 1% of their subtotal added as a surcharge except customers in the Netherlands.
-They will get charged 1.5% of ther subtotal + a flat fee or 2 euros.
+They will get charged 1.5% of the subtotal + a flat fee or 2 euros.